 Private jet charter cuisine

-Private jet passengers can choose delicious, high quality food from a tailor-made menu that caters to all needs – so whether you’re gluten, lactose or dairy intolerant, vegan or vegetarian, you can still delve into your favorite Italian, French and intercontinental dishes while in transit.
+Passengers on private jets can choose delicious, high-quality airline food from a tailor-made menu that caters to all needs.
+So whether you’re gluten, lactose or dairy intolerant, vegan or vegetarian.
+You can still delve into your favorite Italian, French and intercontinental dishes while in transit.
 Popular choices include meat boards, fruit trays and sushi, all paired with the perfect glass of wine, Champagne or soft drink.

 AN Aviation Services Co. can accommodate a range of catering requests for our clients.
-Whether you want a celebratory banquet or an exotic delicacy, contact us and one of our dedicated account managers will arrange a bespoke private jet chandling accompanied with the perfect inflight meal.
+Whether you want a celebratory banquet or an exotic delicacy, contact us and one of our dedicated account managers will arrange a bespoke private jet handling accompanied with the perfect in flight meal.